WD928/Perovskite-R1/Validation_Records/README.md

 This file addresses the concern regarding the reliability of the AI-generated training data (synthesized from OpenAI o1).

-Content: Evaluation of the logical consistency, factual accuracy, and question-answer relevance for a sampled subset of the training data.
+Content: Evaluation of the logical consistency, factual accuracy, and question-answer relevance for a sampled subset of the training set.

 Purpose: To demonstrate that the synthetic training data is of high quality and chemically valid, ensuring that the model does not learn from hallucinations or noise.